apple/swift-nio/README.md

 - `docker-compose -f docker/docker-compose.yaml -f docker/docker-compose.2204.57.yaml run test`

   Will create a base image using Ubuntu 22.04 and Swift 5.7, compile SwiftNIO and run the unit and integration tests.
-Files exist for other ubuntu and swift versions in the docker directory.
+Files exist for other Ubuntu and swift versions in the docker directory.

 ## Developing SwiftNIO